What kind of Special Educational Needs and Disabilities (SEND) are provided for?

 How do we evaluate the effectiveness of our SEND provision?

 In Key Stage 1(Years 1 and 2), termly progress meetings are held to monitor all pupils’ progress in Reading, Writing and Maths.
 In Foundation Stage (Nursery & Reception) the prime areas (Personal, Social & Emotional Development, Communication & Language and Physical Development) are included too.
 It is expected that all children will be making at least expected progress, with the aim being accelerated progress in order to close the attainment gap.

 Weekly Vulnerable Pupil strategy meetings are held to discuss the impact of interventions and any further interventions / adaptations needed for individual children.

 Termly Impact meetings which are attended by staff and governors focus on narrowing the attainment gap for all vulnerable groups including SEND.
 The minutes are shared with the full governing body.

 What support is available for improving emotional and social development?

 The wellbeing of all our pupils is extremely important to all of us.
 Personal, Social & Emotional Development (PSED) is integral to our curriculum and also taught explicitly.
-The school highly values its Rights Respecting Level 2 status which promotes the rights of all children in the world.
+We have adapted a Trauma informed approach to our behaviour policy.
+Three members of staff are Truama Informed School practioners.

 Additional support from specialist staff is arranged as needed for individual pupils both in and out of the classroom.
 This is usually our Pupil and Family support.
 A personalised plan may be put in place for pupils with the highest need.